sirisian/ecmascript-types/README.md

 This relies on features like Array.isArray to be used to check if something is an array.
 Function.isFunction would be added to check if something is a function.

-Similar to ES5's strict mode ES8's stricter mode would change the semantics of the language.
+Similar to ES5's strict mode, stricter mode would change the semantics of the language.
 Binary operators which used to have simplified rules would now function intuitively.

 ```js
 function Foo(a:float32, b:float32, c:float32)